10 Less Famous Australian Snakes

 Source: public domain

-The black-striped snake (Cryptophis nigrostriatus) belongs to the same family as the better known small-eyed snake (C. nigrescens), which lurks under rocks and eats 95% skinks.
-The black-striped snake lives further north, inhabiting Queensland exclusively, rather than the east coast near Sydney.
+The black-striped snake (Cryptophis nigrostriatus) belongs to the same genus as the better known small-eyed snake (Cryptophis nigrescens), which lurks under rocks and eats a diet of 95% skinks.
+The black-striped snake lives further north, inhabiting Queensland exclusively, rather than east coast areas such as Sydney.
 It’s easily distinguishable from its cousin, due to its orange body overlaid with a thick black vertebral stripe.

-Black-banded snakes lay live young, typically in batches of six.
+Black-banded snakes lay live young, typically in batches of size.
 The stripe varies with this species.
-In some, it’s clearly demarcated against the orange, while in others it fades in more gradually.
+In some, it’s clearly demarcated against the orange, while in other individuals it fades in more gradually.

 9 Variable black-naped snake